Ericsson/dataplanebook/_sources/stats/stats.rst.txt

-*Update propagation delay* in this chapter refers to the :term:`wall-clock latency` between the point in time when the counted event occured, until the counter is updated and available to a potential reader.
-The result of :term:`domain logic` processing that casused the counter update (e.g, a packet being modified), and the counter update itself, are never presented in an atomic manner to the parties outside the fast path process.
+*Update propagation delay* in this chapter refers to the :term:`wall-clock latency` between the point in time when the counted event occurred, until the counter is updated and available to a potential reader.
+The result of :term:`domain logic` processing that caused the counter update (e.g, a packet being modified), and the counter update itself, are never presented in an atomic manner to the parties outside the fast path process.
 This would imply that somehow the delivery of packets from the data plane and the delivery of